therealprof/p23-Pips/README.md

 ## Firing it up

 And that's it.
-Now it just needs to be tested and of course add the requested lucky roll...
+Now it just needs to be tested, cleaned and of course do the the requested lucky roll...

 ![Rolling](pics/P1060894.JPG)
 ![And the Lucky roll is ...
 2](pics/P1060898.JPG)